woodfin8/astoria/README.md

 Save the api key as "key" in a seperate config.py file

 Running FREDapi.ipynb will grab the desired indicators combine them with the indicator's info, create a 'change' column and save the data to a csv in the 'data' folder.

+Charts of indicators and regressions vs SPX are in the images folder.